voostindie/markdown-curator/README.md

 ### Create and publish a custom curator

 - Define a [Dagger](https://dagger.dev) `@Module` to set up the context of your curator.
 In the module include *at least* the `nl.ulso.markdown_curator.CuratorModule`.
 - Define a Dagger `@Component` that depends on your module and that exposes your `Curator` instance.
-Typically this is in an interface with just one method.
+Typically, this is in an interface with just one method.
 - Compile your code with Maven or in your IDE.
-If all was well you'll end up with extra code generated by Dagger.
+If all was well, you'll end up with extra code generated by Dagger.
 If you named your component `MyComponent`, there will be a `DaggerMyComponent` now too.
 - Implement the `CuratorFactory` interface.
 In its implementation use the Dagger-generated code to create and return your `Curator` instance.
 - Add the `CuratorFactory` implementation to `src/main/resources/META-INF/services/nl.ulso.markdown_curator.CuratorModule`.